garylirocks/quickrefs/microsoft-entra-id.markdown

 ## Administrative Units (AU)

-- To restrict administrative scope in organizations that are made up of independent divisions, such as School of Business and School of Engineering in a University
+- To restrict administrative scope in organizations that are made up of independent divisions, eg. School of Business, School of Engineering in a University
 - Membership
   - You could put users/groups/devices to a unit
   - Support dynamic membership rules
   - No nesting
-- A unit is a scope for Azure AD role assignment
+- A unit is a scope for Entra role assignment
   - You only get permissions over direct members in the unit, not users in a group, you need to **add them explicitly** to the unit
   - For groups in a unit, you can change group name or membership
-- Only a subset AAD roles can be assigned:
+- Only a subset Entra roles can be assigned:
   - User administrator
   - Groups administrator
   - Password administrator